SPDUK/OOPjs/README.md

 Read .ts files for ES6, .js files for ES5

+TL;DR:
+\_\_proto\_\_ goes onto an object returned from a class

+prototype is on the class

 folders:
+- class: the keyword 'class' and what it does

-new: the keyword 'new' when used to create a class
+- new: the keyword 'new' when used to create a class

-this: keyword 'this'
+- this: keyword 'this'